cloud-native-toolkit/site-developer-guide/docs/reference/tools/key-protect.md

 # Secret management with Key Protect

-[Key Protect](https://www.ibm.com/cloud/key-protect){: target=_blank} is a tool that provides centralized management of encryption keysand sensitive information.
+[Key Protect](https://www.ibm.com/cloud/key-protect){: target=_blank} is a tool that provides centralized management of encryption keys and sensitive information.
 Key Protect manages two different types of keys: `root keys` and `standard keys`.

 `Root keys` are used to encrypt information in other systems, like the etcd database of the cluster, or data in Object Storage, or a MongoDB database.
 The details of which are the subject for a different article.